2024 Solar Incentives Guide for Worth, IL - Tax Credits & Rebates

 EcoWatch's Worth, IL Solar Incentives FAQs

-Solar energy is a renewable energy source — by switching where you get your energy, you can help lessen the strain on our planet's resources.
-A solar system can also lower your home's CO2 emissions by 450 pounds yearly, or roughly 9,000 pounds in 20 years.
+Solar energy is a renewable energy source — by changing where you get your energy, you can help reduce the strain on our planet's resources.
+A solar system can also reduce the CO2 emissions from your home by 450 pounds annually, or roughly 9,000 pounds in 20 years.

 Can I claim incentives both towards the up-front cost of solar panels, and later as reimbursement?

-Yes, you can receive both tax credits and rebates towards the cost of solar panels.
-Depending on precisely which incentives you are claiming, they may apply in a different order.
-Be sure to talk to your solar installer or a local tax professional to ensure that you are claiming the correct incentives and that you're getting the most money you can.
+Yes, you can claim both tax credits and rebates towards the cost of your solar panels.
+Depending on precisely which incentives you are applying for, they may apply in a different order.
+Be sure to talk to your solar installer or a local tax professional to verify that you are claiming the correct incentives and getting the most money possible.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.